isroawg/isroawg/docs/publication/orbats/orbat_publication3.md

 ## Summary

-This publication presents a detailed analysis of the Order of Battle (ORBAT) of the Bangladesh Military.
-It explores the structure, organization, and deployment of various Military branches responsible for internal security and counterinsurgency operations within the country.
+This publication provides a comprehensive overview of the Nepal Military's Order of Battle (ORBAT), detailing the organizational structure, formation, and disposition of different arms within the military.
+The analysis explores the strategic implications of the ORBAT in the context of national security and defense preparedness.

 ## Key Findings

-- Overview of the organizational structure and hierarchy of the Bangladesh Military.
+- Examination of the Nepal Army's division and formation of different arms into separate parts or sections.
-- Insights into the specialized roles and responsibilities of different Military units.
+- Detailed insights into the arrangement of command and staff, administrative personnel, and occupational specialists.
-- Examination of the strategic positioning of Military in different regions to maintain law and order.
+- Understanding the means of transport, communication, supply, maintenance, construction, and medical care.
-- Understanding the coordination and collaboration between Military and other law enforcement agencies.
+- Analysis of the kind and quantity of individual and unit armament, as well as supporting weapons and tactics.

 ## Author